Dark Carnival (Insane Clown Posse): Second deck

 On October 5, 2020, the fifth Joker's Card in the second deck is revealed to be Yum Yum Bedlam.
 It is the first Joker's Card to be a female character.
 Yum Yum Bedlam depicts a spirit that uses the lust of men to capture and eat.
-There are also three smaller plants around Yum Yum which will get their own EPs (Wicked Vic the Weed, Pug Ugly the Stink Bud, and Woh the Weepin Weirdo).
+There are also three smaller plants around Yum Yum which have received their own EPs (Wicked Vic the Weed, Pug Ugly the Stink Bud, and Woh the Weepin Weirdo).